kumahq/kuma-website/app/_src/guides/otel-metrics.md

     containerPort: 8889
     servicePort: 8889
     protocol: TCP
-" > values.yaml
+" > values-otel.yaml
 ```

-This will configure OpenTelemetry collector to listen on grpc port `4317` for metrics pushed by dataplane proxy, process and expose
+This is the Helm chart configuration we will be using.
+This will configure OpenTelemetry collector to listen on grpc port `4317` for metrics
-collected metrics in Prometheus format on port `8889`.
-In the next step we will configure Prometheus to scrape these metrics.
+pushed by dataplane proxy, process and expose collected metrics in Prometheus format on port `8889`.
+In the next step we
+will configure Prometheus to scrape these metrics.

 Most important in this configuration is `pipelines` section: